daystudio/demo-sqlinjection.python/README.md

 ## Features

-1. **Vulnerable Login Page**: SQL injection can be used to bypass authentication and gain admin access
+1. **Vulnerable Login Page**: SQL injection can be used to bypass authentication
+2. **Session Management**: Users stay logged in after page refresh (session persistence)
+3. **Access Control**: Only users with login ID "admin" can access the admin panel
-2. **Admin Panel**: After successful login, admins can view a list of computers
+4. **Admin Panel**: After successful admin login, users can view a list of computers
-3. **Vulnerable Search**: SQL injection in the search bar can be used to extract database schema information
+5. **Vulnerable Search**: SQL injection in the search bar can be used to extract database schema information
+6. **Flag Challenge**: Extract the hidden flag from the database using SQL injection

 ## Prerequisites